iotesp/blog/_posts/2021-08-06-Users-Manual.md

 ---
 published: true
 ---
-# To set up the LEd controlling
+# To set up the LED controlling

 1. Take out the product
 2. To set up the reminder go to iCloudChip